8ta4/say/DONTREADME.md

 `~/.config` is the standard config folder for Unix systems.
 It's easier to access from the command line.

+> When does this tool check if my API key is legit?
+(Planned)

+`say` checks the validity of the API key every time you change it.
+This way, you get instant feedback if something is wrong.

 > Is the API key encrypted?

 Nope.
 It's plain text.
 This way, you can easily update it as needed.